TLI-1994/octet/README.md

 Currently available key bindings:

-    M-f                 Move forward one word
-    M-b                 Move backward one word
     M-d                 Delete next word
     M-Backspace         Kill back to the beginning of a word

+    C-f                 Move forward one word
+    C-b                 Move backward one word
     C-e                 Move cursor to end of line
     C-a                 Move cursor to beginning of line C-n                 Autoformat current buffer